 The bottom line…

 I’m not going to sugar-coat things for you.
 Moving across the river from DC to VA is definitely a change!
 While we haven’t looked back, there are definitely days where I miss the hustle and bustle of the District.
 Admittedly, I’m less “up to date” on the latest restaurant openings and happenings in the city.

 But overall, moving to Virginia has been a fabulous decision and my husband and I couldn’t be happier.
 Our first year in our new home and city was exciting as we explored the neighborhood and developed a routine with our favorite fitness studios, wine bars, and restaurants.
-Our second year has kicked off awaiting the arrival of our first child, a baby boy due in April.
-Now we’re exploring daycare options, schools, parks, and baby-friendly restaurants – of which we’ve found many!
+Our second year kicked off awaiting the arrival of our first child, our son Brooks.
+Our third year, we welcomed another baby boy, Wesley, and we moved from Old Town to Rosemont.

 One of our clients recently wrote about her experience making the decision to cross the river as well.
 Feel free to read about her experience here.

 If we can help guide you through whether or not moving from DC to VA is the right move for you, don’t hesitate to reach out.
 We can help you choose the right neighborhood and home for you – anywhere in the DC Metro area.
 Not on the same page as your significant other about a move?
 We can help with that too!